nitrogen/nitrogen_core/doc/markdown/paths.md

 ### Selecter: ##element
    A shortcut for referring to a Nitrogen element when you specify a string path.
-Because of the way Nitrogen uses class names to tag elements, this is the same as specifying ".wfid_element".
+Because of the way Nitrogen uses class names to tag elements, this is the same as specifying `.wfid_element`.

 ## jQuery Selectors